 The Xbox One S is a complex beast.
 Let’s start with the 4K.
 Just to be clear, this isn’t a true 4K console.

-You can’t play native 4K games – a feature reserved for Microsoft’s more powerful (and presumably more expensive) console, codenamed Project Scorpio, due to launch at the end of 2017.
+You can’t play native 4K games – a feature reserved for Microsoft’s more powerful Xbox One X.

 What the Xbox One S does is upscale your current games collection to 4K resolution.
 This is neat, but remember your 4K TV is doing exactly the same thing for all your non-4K content too.

 In addition to 4K support, there’s HDR (High Dynamic Range) compatibility.
-Some upcoming Xbox One S games will have HDR material embedded, so you’ll be able to experience the enhanced images on a compatible TV.
+Some Xbox One S games have HDR material embedded, so you can experience the enhanced images on a compatible TV.

 One feature carried over from the original console is the rear-mounted HDMI input.
 It’s designed to allow you to hook up a set-top box and use the Xbox’s OneGuide to control your TV watching and allow you to interact online.